evangelischeomroep/npo-api-interceptor/README.md

 # NPO API Interceptor

-Request Interceptor for using the NPO API with [Axios](https://www.npmjs.com/package/axios) or [AngularJS's $http service](https://docs.angularjs.org/api/ng/service/$http).
+Request Interceptor for using the NPO API with [Axios](https://www.npmjs.com/package/axios), [AngularJS's $http service](https://docs.angularjs.org/api/ng/service/$http) or even [jQuery.ajax](http://api.jquery.com/jQuery.ajax/).
 Calculates and adds the necessary authorization headers to the request.
 The NPO API Interceptor can be used both in the browser and in Node.js.

 ## Installation